ebrinz/next-lander/README.md

 To change the logo svg, copy a new svg into the /public/logo.svg file

-Erase height and with attributes of svg tag to allow webpack to resize svg to proper dimensions
+Erase height and with attributes of svg tag in /public/logo.svg file to allow webpack to resize svg to proper dimensions

 To pick icons for the links in the nav bar, use icon names from Font Awesome fab search